just1and0/react-localstorage-handler/README.md

 //import the checkStorage into your project

-import { checkStorage } from 'React-localStorage-handler';
+import { checkStorage } from 'react-localstorage-handler';

 //and then use like so